 What exactly is hypnosis?
-While definitions can vary, the American Psychological Association describes hypnosis as a cooperative interaction in which the participant responds to the suggestions of the hypnotist.
-While hypnosis has become well-known thanks to popular acts where people are prompted to perform unusual or ridiculous actions, the technique has also been clinically proven to provide medical and therapeutic benefits; most notably in the reduction of pain and anxiety.
+While definitions can vary, The American Psychological Association describes hypnosis as a cooperative interaction in which the participant trusts and responds to the suggestions of the hypnotist.

 How does Hypnosis work?

-Hypnosis is thought to work by altering our state of consciousness in such a way that the analytical left-hand side of the brain is turned off, while the non-analytical right-hand creative side is made more alert.
+Hypnosis is thought to work by altering our state of consciousness in such a way that the analytical left-hand side of the brain is turned off, while the non-analytical right-hand creative side is made more alert and susceptible to change.

 The conscious control of the mind is relaxed (day dreaming), and the subconscious/unconscious mind awoken.
-Since the subconscious mind is a deeper-seated, more instinctive force than the conscious mind, this is the part which has to change for the patient’s habits, behavior and physical state to alter.
+Since the subconscious mind is a deeper-seated, more instinctive force than the conscious mind, this is the part which has to change for the patient’s habits, behavior and physical state to alter to their benefit.

-For example, a patient who consciously wants to overcome their fear of spiders may try everything they consciously can to do it, but will still fail as long as their sub-conscious mind retains this terror – thus preventing the patient from succeeding.
+For example, a patient who consciously wants to overcome their fear of spiders may try everything they consciously can do to overcome their fear, but will still fail as long as their sub-conscious mind retains this terror – thus preventing the patient from succeeding.

-Progress can only be made by re-programming the subconscious / unconscious landscape of the mind so that deep-seated instincts and beliefs are challenged, abolished, dissolved, altered or even re-routed to something healthier.
+Progress can only be made by first defining what the participant is trying to achieve and then re-programming the subconscious / unconscious landscape of the mind so that deep-seated instincts and beliefs are challenged, abolished, dissolved, altered or even re-routed to something healthier.

 Benefits of Hypnosis